A shape theorem for an epidemic model in dimension $d\ge 3$: The shape theorem

 We now come back to the spatial epidemic model.
-Indeed, the underlying percolation model does not give any information on the time needed by the epidemic to cover $\widetilde{C}$.
+In this subsection, we estimate the time needed by the epidemic to cover $C^\infty$, taking advantage of the analysis of paths in the percolation model done in Section \ref{sec:appliquer_GM}.
 We first define an approximation for the passage time of the epidemic, then we prove the existence of radial limits for this approximation and for the epidemic.
-We will follow for this the construction in \cite{CD2}.\\ \\ For $x,y\in\Z^d$, if $x\not=y,x\to y$ and $\Gamma_{x,y}=(x_0=x,x_1,\ldots,x_n=y)$ denotes an open path from $x$ to $y$, we define the \textit{passage time on} $\Gamma_{x,y}$ to be (see \eqref{def:open-closed-bonds})
+We will follow for this the spirit of the construction in \cite{MR0978353}. \\ \\ By analogy with \cite{MR0624685,MR0978353} (although neighborhoods in our context are defined differently), we define, for $x,y\in\Z^d$, the travel time from ${\mathcal V}(x)$ to ${\mathcal V}(y)$ and the time spent around $x$ to be (remember \eqref{eq:passage-time-from-x-to-y})